Get Think Jewish Delivered to your Home or Office

 New York, 1974

-14. The Shabbat Candles Lighting Campaign
+14. The Shabbat Candle-Lighting Campaign

-In the years since, the Rebbe's followers and emissaries across the globe have distributed millions of Shabbat candle-lighting kits and have introduced countless thousands of Jewish women and girls -- and their families -- to the beauty and holiness of Shabbat.
+In the years since, the Rebbe’s followers and emissaries across the globe have distributed millions of Shabbat candle-lighting kits, and have introduced countless thousands of Jewish women and girls—and their families—to the beauty and holiness of Shabbat.

 The Immediate Future, Everywhere